BetterBOH/open-tender-skeleton/src/components/CurrentOrderSummary/README.md

 | ------------------ | ------------------- | ------------------------ | ------------------- |
 | `orderSummaryData` | `OrderSummaryModel` | OrderSummaryModel object | `OrderSummaryModel` |

-## Registering a custom `<DashboardOrderSummary />`
+## Registering a custom `<CurrentOrderSummary />`

-The `RegistryLoader` will look for a component registered at `components.registry.DashboardOrderSummary` and expects the key `import` to return a function that uses dynamic import syntax.
+The `RegistryLoader` will look for a component registered at `components.registry.CurrentOrderSummary` and expects the key `import` to return a function that uses dynamic import syntax.